 New Orleans, Louisiana

-The Public Law Center (TPLC) launched the International Legislative Drafting Institute in 1995 in response to increasing global demand for training of legislative drafters.
+The Public Law Center (TPLC) launched the International Legislative Drafting Institute in 1995 in response to increasing global demand for training of legislative drafters and in 2014 celebrated its 20th anniversary.
 The Institute is a two-week summer program that responds to the worldwide demand on legislative drafters for new laws to support the emergence of free market economies and democratic forms of government.
 The Institute draws together diverse domestic and international faculty members experienced in the legislative process.

 The training, intended for both lawyer and non-lawyer drafters, emphasizes pragmatic learning—not theory but practice.
 Participants will "learn by doing" through drafting exercises, research assignments, and preparation of a formulary for use in their own drafting offices.
 Afternoon roundtable discussions will enable participants to share ideas and information with each other, learning "how we did it" in response to numerous common problems of interest to drafters.

 Guest lecturers drawn from among the ranks of legislative drafters, lobbyists, academia, agency personnel, and legislators instruct participants in the preparation of a variety of legislative instruments - bills and resolutions, constitutional amendments, ordinances, appropriations, agency regulations ("subordinate legislation" in many jurisdictions), committee and floor amendments.
 Lecture topics include the ethics of drafting, confidentiality, matters of style (gender-neutral language, grammar, and punctuation), agency rulemaking, constitutional revision, international trade agreements, and codification agencies.

 The training also emphasizes the importance of public participation and describes an appropriate role for interest groups and individuals in the legislative process.